microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 ![KeyVaultPurge](../images/Keyvaultpurge.png)

 ### If your Key Vault has purge protection enabled
-Many key vaults use purge protection to ensure malicious actors cannot delete keys used for encryption.
 With purge protection, a soft deleted key vault cannot be pernamentally deleted until after a configured purge window.
-To prevent tampering, this setting cannot be disabled once it has been enabled.
+This setting is generally reccomended to prevent malicious actors from deleting essesntial secrets.
+To further prevent tampering, purge protection cannot be disabled once it has been enabled.

-However, Key vault names must be unique across Azure.
-If you attempt to create a key vault with the same name as before during a re-deploy of Azure, you will see errors such as
+However, Key Vault names must be unique across Azure.
+If you attempt to create a Key Vault with the same name during a re-deploy of the LTI, you will see errors such as

 ```bash
 "code": "VaultAlreadyExists",